codeit-ninja/ts-electron-vue-starter-app/README.md

 A store is an *object* with *reactive* properties, all properties defined inside the store are *reactive* by default.
 You can find an example in `src/store/ExampleStore.ts`

 Creating a new store is simple, just extend the base `Store`.
-Note that you should export it as a `default new class`
+Note that you should export a new store as `default new class`

     export default new class CarStore extends Store<CarStore> {
         public list = [/* array of objects with cars */];